-Capitalize on site's unique zoning and extrude building over the south rightof-way to maximize allowable overhand and create a historically responsive pedestrian arcade with vertical translation (e.g., columns) to the ground.
-EA 13-186674DA create more movement and visual interest in the facade.
+Capitalize on site's unique zoning and extrude building over the south right-of-way to maximize allowable overhand and create a historically responsive pedestrian arcade with vertical translation (e.g., columns) to the ground.

 Extrude building corner element to reinforce corner massing, reinforce the spirit of the arcade in a modern fashion and create a bookend to the residential entrance, further defining the residential entrance.